Welcome to the new site. Problems, use store.hemrock.com

 Converting investments

 Convertibles convert into equity when a priced round raises.
-Usually at a lower price than new equity — that discount is the reward for earlier risk.
+Usually at a lower price than new equity, the discount being the reward for earlier risk.

 Glossary